A Luxury Hotel Near Central Park

 See Essential New York City Sights

 It’s impossible to take in all the famous sights and attractions of New York City in just one stay, but the central location of The New York Palace puts you in position for a seamless and easy visit.
-Our hotel near Central Park is within walking distance of a wide range of signature NYC attractions, including Times Square, Radio City Music Hall, Rockefeller Center, Fifth Avenue shopping, the Theater District and more.
+Our hotel near Rockefeller Center is within walking distance of a wide range of signature NYC attractions, including Times Square, Radio City Music Hall, Central Park, Fifth Avenue shopping, the Theater District and more.

 One of the world’s most famous parks, this 853-acre retreat provides some peace, quiet and calm in the heart of Manhattan.
 Escape the concrete jungle and enjoy a breath of fresh air in the park, which is perfect for picnicking, cycling, carriage rides, or leisurely walks.
 Learn more about visiting Central Park.